 - Provides insight (deeper understanding), rather than just description or just prescription, for both CIO and researchers in the field

-- Is based on academic research
+- Is based on rigorous research

 - Has the potential to influence practice